Cool (West Side Story song): Summary in the 2021 film

-Hours before the rumble, Tony (Ansel Elgort) learns that Riff (Mike Faist) is planning to bring a pistol and urges him to call the off, attempting to confiscate the gun while the rest of the Jets play Keep Away with it.
+Hours before the rumble, Tony (Ansel Elgort) learns that Riff (Mike Faist) is planning to bring a pistol and urges him to call the rumble off, attempting to confiscate the gun while the rest of the Jets play Keep Away with it.

 In popular culture

 In 2011, actor Harry Shum Jr. performed the song as his character Mike Chang from the TV series Glee, in the third episode of season 3, "Asian F" (aired on October 4).

 An episode of Animaniacs features a parody version as "Coo Bird" sung by Bobby of The Goodfeathers.
 The song is also parodied in the Flight of the Conchords episode "The Tough Brets" with the song "Stay Cool, Bret".

 The Castle episode "Cool Boys" has Richard Castle and Detective Slaughter sing it to distract some criminals holding them at gunpoint.

 British sketch show Horrible Histories parodied this song as a song about the English Civil War.